flowershow/flowershow/README.md

 2. Set up the local development environment by creating a `.env` file from `.env.example`.
 3. Install dependencies with `pnpm i`.
 4. Run the development server with `pnpm dev`.
+5. Run `npx inngest-cli@latest dev --no-discovery -u http://localhost:3000/api/inngest` to start local Inngest instance and connect it the the app.

 ## Tests